pdxjohnny/an-interpretation-of-texts/README.md

 >
 > Let's make this abundantly clear:
 >
 > Deception and mistrust has eroded human connection.
-Decentralized AI+[TS](https://datatracker.ietf.org/wg/scitt/about/) are one tool to help us form networks of shared context and trust which re-enable access to human inference and communication abilities which require higher levels of trust between individuals than our [societies](https://knowyourmeme.com/memes/we-should-improve-society-somewhat) current baseline (aka telepathy, probably more).
+Decentralized AI+[TS](https://datatracker.ietf.org/wg/scitt/about/) guided by policy engines tied to moral values are tools we can leverage to help us form networks of shared context and trust which re-enable access to human inference and communication abilities which require higher levels of trust between individuals than our [societies](https://knowyourmeme.com/memes/we-should-improve-society-somewhat) current baseline (aka telepathy, probably more).
 >
 > 1. Use silicon based life to guide organic life to unlock it's innate potential.
 > 2. Do not integrate the two physically.